JDat/handspring/autoHotSync/README.md

 run this script as root

-This script will create udev rule in /etc/udev/rules.d and autosync script un /usr/local/bin for current user.
+This script will create udev rule in /etc/udev/rules.d and autosync script in /usr/local/bin for current user.
 As result by pressing hotsync button on cradle or launching hotsync app palm device will make